dsborrus/ThetaModel/v7/README.txt

 In this directory (...v7/) there should be:

-6 .png files
+3 .png files
-3 .m files
+4 .m files
 1 .mat file

 The .png files:
 are exemplary data sets to try.
 If you don't know where to begin, try one of those.
-Note about datasetC... the conditions that made that simulation allowed n to go above 1 (y to go below 0).
-So it's useless, but also useful!
-You decide.

 The .mat file: